Options Trading Strategy Guide: Using ADX to Backtest Iron Condors

 What is the ADX Indicator?

 The Average Directional Index (ADX) is a technical analysis indicator used to measure the strength of a trend in the market, regardless of its direction.
-Developed by J. Welles Wilder, the ADX helps traders identify whether a market is trending or ranging.
+Developed by J. Welles Wilder, the ADX helps traders identify whether a market is trending or ranging, a key distinction when constructing a neutral options strategy like an iron condor.

 How the ADX Measures Trend Strength